-Navigating the world of private health insurance can be difficult, particularly when you’re looking at how much cover you have for a specific treatment or procedure.
+Navigating the world of private health insurance can be difficult, particularly when you’re looking at how much coverage you have for a specific treatment or procedure.
 To help you steer the murky waters of insurance towards the bright light of your vasectomy, we’ve broken it right down, so you can confidently estimate how much your vasectomy will end up costing you.

 What are the types of health insurance?

 There are two types of private health insurance.
-There’s hospital cover and extras (sometimes referred to as ‘general treatment,’ or ‘ancillary cover’).
+There’s “hospital cover” and “extras cover” (sometimes referred to as ‘general treatment,’ or ‘ancillary cover’).
 Extras are for dental and physio for example.

 Most insurance providers will offer a bundle where you’re covered for both.
-We’re going to be focusing on private hospital cover, as this is the coverage relevant to a vasectomy when done in a specialist day surgery such as one of our day clinics.
+We’re going to be focusing on private “Hospital” cover, as this is the coverage relevant to a vasectomy when done in one of our specialist Day Hospitals.

-What is ‘hospital insurance’
+What is ‘hospital insurance’?

-What is a ‘premium’
+What is a ‘premium’?

 Your premium is the amount that you pay your insurer for your coverage.
 Some people choose to pay this annually, while others are debited on a weekly, fortnightly, or monthly basis.
 If you miss payments you may not be covered for services.

-What’s an ‘excess amount’
+What’s an ‘excess amount’?

-An excess is the amount that you pay towards the cost of your care, in return for lower premiums.
+An excess is an amount that you pay towards the cost of your care, in return for lower premiums.
 Depending on your policy and provider you might need to pay an excess every time you are admitted to a hospital or day procedure facility.

 How much ‘coverage’ do I need?